rickliujh/sms-aichat/README.md

 ### Make

-`make` and Makefile are build system this project use to do most of staff
+`make` and Makefile are build system this project use to do most of stuff

 ```
 # Install all dependencies for the project